deeptimahisare1206/Online_store/README.md

-# Online Store Project(E-Commerce Website (Books))
+# Online Store Project(E-Commerce Web Application 😎(Books))

 This is an Online Store application built using **Java** and **JDBC** for advanced database connectivity.
-The project simulates an e-commerce platform where users can browse and purchase books, manage their accounts, and perform administrative tasks such as adding books to the catalog.
+The project simulates an e-commerce platform where user's can browse and purchase books, manage their accounts, and perform administrative tasks such as adding books to the catalog.

 ## Features